georgekinnear/rigour-insight-students/README.md

 ## Output
 These files produce output in three places:

-* main directory - reports of the results as .html files
+* main directory - reports of the results as .md files
 * data-out folder - copies of processed data, that may be used in subsequent scripts in the series.
 * figs folder - PDF copies of the main figures.

-## What can be published?
-- All the .Rmd and .html files in the main directory
-- Everything in data-out